dwmkerr/puzlog/README.md

 - [ ] feat(option): elapsed time vs clock time
 - [ ] feat(option): grey overlay on site when timer not started (to force timer)
 - [ ] feat(!): cross browser support with web extension polyfill
-- [ ] refactor: create a 'puzzleId' based on a number rather than a URL - easier for links etc, however hold off on this as it might make sharing harder
 - [ ] refactor: move bulk of logic into service worker
 - [ ] bug: timer logic is a little odd, if you stop/pause at 00:01:01:999 for example, then pressing 'start' waits a full second before updating the tick.
 This is because of the logic being a bit weird, think we need to track the start/pause timestamp and make calculations based on that rather than 'last tick'
+- [ ] feat: auto track progress based on jquery/expressions (e.g. selecting completed clues)
+- [ ] feat: crossword series, setter, publish date, based on expressions, could be combined with the above
+- [ ] feat: nullable fields should have an 'unset' style in the grid (e.g. grey) so users know to fill them in